theLivingSofa/boring.notch/README.md

 ### Prerequisites

 - **A MacBook**: With a boring notch (Not Needed).
-- **macOS 14.2 or later**: If you’re not on the latest macOS, we might need to send a search party.
+- **macOS 14.2 or later**: If you’re not on the latest macOS, I might need to send a search party.
 - **Xcode 15.0 or later**: This is where the magic happens, so make sure it’s up-to-date.

 ### Installation